AlexChrst/Amazon_Reviews_Electronics/README.md

 - A production-ready **FastAPI** application
 - A Dockerized deployment

-The API exposes two endpoints:
-- `/predict` → predict the sentiment/grade of a review
-- `/cleaned_text` → return the cleaned version of a raw review

 The model and its TF-IDF vectorizer are saved together inside a single `.pkl` file for easy loading during inference.

 ---